-Are you a book lover who has dreamed of having a beautiful library of your very own?
-We’re here to tell you it’s more attainable than you think!
-Whether you live in a small studio apartment or a multi-bedroom house, you can get the reading space you’ve always wanted with just a little bit of planning.
-Check out these DIY library ideas!
+Are you a book lover dreaming of building a home library?
+It’s more attainable than you think!
+Whether you live in a small studio apartment or a multi-bedroom house, you can design the home library room you’ve always wanted without breaking your budget!
+Learn how to make your own library with these these DIY design and organization tips!

-- Step 1: Find the Right Spot for Your Library
+- Find the Right Spot for Your Home Library

-- Step 2: Determine the Style of Your Library Room
+- Select a Style for Your Library Room

 Find the Right Spot for Your Library